The moment has finally come when you are called to act. It is not to do something great the call is; but just to exercise your rightful duty.

 So cast your precious votes in my favour.
 My worthy opponent has made tall claims to be elected.
 He deserves a chance.
 But did he deliver last year?
 He was elected the arts club secretary; wasn’t he?
 We expected much, but it all came to nothing.
 Except a delayed and ill-timed inauguration there was just nothing.
 Do you want to vote him back to power again?

 My dear friends tomorrow is your opportunity to vote for change.
 Let history record a massive turnout.
-Your confidence In me will be amply rewarded.
+Your confidence in me will be amply rewarded.

 So friends, do not forget my name.
 I am no stranger to you.
 In all your moments of ecstasy, and in times of struggle I have been with you.
 You know that I have not run away from challenges; nor from standing up for your rights in your moments of disagreement with the management.

 Do vote for change.
 With each vote in my favour, you will have the immense satisfaction of having made possible the most fantabulous magazine of our college ever.
+Thank you.